ESMValGroup/ESMValTool_Tutorial/_episodes/10-development-setup.md

 - "You can find more information about installation in the [documentation](https://esmvaltool.readthedocs.io/en/latest/getting_started/install.html)"
 ---

+So you want to contribute code to ESMValTool, what follows describes a development installation to help you get going.

 > ## Attention
 >
-> * This episode is based on the ESMValTool installation instructions, for more information and advanced cases you can visit the  ESMValTool [documentation](https://esmvaltool.readthedocs.io/en/latest/getting_started/install.html).
+> -   This episode is based on the ESMValTool installation instructions, for more information and advanced cases you can visit the  ESMValTool [documentation](https://esmvaltool.readthedocs.io/en/latest/getting_started/install.html).
-> * For this episode it is assumed you have knowledge of [git](https://git-scm.com/) you can refresh your knowledge in the corresponding [git carpentries course](http://swcarpentry.github.io/git-novice/).
+> -   For this episode it is assumed you have knowledge of [git](https://git-scm.com/) you can refresh your knowledge in the corresponding [git carpentries course](http://swcarpentry.github.io/git-novice/).
 {: .callout}

 ## Obtaining the source code